Wmissary/Learn-Design-Patterns/README.md

 ## 🚀 Getting Started

-To get started, simply clone this repository to your local machine and explore the projects in the `projects` directory.
+To get started, simply clone this repository to your local machine and explore the projects in the `Patterns` directory.
 Each project is a standalone Node.js application that demonstrates a specific design pattern.

 ## 📚 Table of Contents